Neurojedi/Machine-Learning-Zero2Hero/2. Logistic Regression/README.md

-# Linear Regression Algorithm on Python
+# Logistic Regression Algorithm on Python
-Welcome to first part of my repository.
-In this part, I will introduce you Linear Regression algorithm as well as basic preprocessing steps, cross validation, hyperparameter tuning and more.
+Welcome to second part of my repository.
+In this part, I will introduce you the most basic classification algorithm, Logistic Regression.

 ## Contents:

-**1.Linear Models in Machine Learning on Python Regression 1:** In this notebook, I firstly talk about the general concept and mathematics behind linear regression.
-Afterwards, I show some basic preprocessing steps such as one-hot encoding, cleaning missing values, standardization, transforming target feature into normal distribution.
-I perform all of these steps on Ames Housing Dataset.
-Lastly, I train `LinearRegression()` algorithm on this processed dataset.
+**Linear Models in Machine Learning on Python - Logistic Regression 1:** In the first notebook, I firstly introduce the mathematical concepts behind Logistic Regression and show how the algorithm is used on Python.
+Afterwards, We revisit an important concept cross validation and explore some other important functions of cross validation.
+In addition, there are some other important metrics that are widely used for evaluation classification performance and in the second part of this notebook I introduce these metrics and some plots related to them..

-**2.Linear Models in Machine Learning on Python Regression 2:** In the second notebook, we dive deeper into understanding encoding, scaling and skewness.
-We see that different scaling and encoding algorithms can change performance of our model, in addition to that, we also deal with skewed features.
-Moreover, since it is also necessary to be familiar with basic visualization skills, in this notebook, I show some functions of seaborn that I frequently use.
+**Linear Models in Machine Learning on Python - Logistic Regression 2:** In the second notebook, I talk about how we can use regularization with Logistic Regression.
+If you are familiar with Linear Regression algorithm that I showed in the previous notebooks.
+There is not much new stuff in this notebook in terms of regularization.
+We just add the same terms to Logistic Regression cost function.
+Then I take our attention to cross validation one more time and introduce another function `StratifiedShuffleSplit()`.
+Lastly, I introduce another function called `LogisticRegressionCV()` that is used for tuning hyperparameters

-**3.Linear Models in Machine Learning on Python Regression 3:** In the third notebook, we visit the mathematics behind linear regression one more time to extent our understanding of this algorithm by adding some new ways to deal with overfitting.
-We see that how regularization techniques can affect the performance of our model as well as how we can use some function such as `GridSearchCV` or `RandomizedSearchCV` to find best hyperparameters for our model.
-It is also important to understand general idea behind cross validation to be able to use GridSearchCV properly, therefore, in this notebook we also briefly talk about cross validation.
+**Linear Models in Machine Learning on Python - Logistic Regression 3:** .
+In the third notebook, we see how we can extend the idea of logistic regression and perform the algorithm on multiclass classification problems by using some strategies.
+Moreover, we see how we can use the plots that we used earlier in multiclass classification.

-**4.Linear Models in Machine Learning on Python Regression 4:** In the last notebook, we practice everything we leant in the previous three notebooks by trying to predict death toll on covid dataset.
-To make it more informative, I also show how to use some animated plots, custom transformers and how to visualize the performance of our model during training with `GridSearchCV()`.
+**Linear Models in Machine Learning on Python - Logistic Regression 4:** In the last notebook, we practice what we learnt in the first three notebooks and also talk about some ways to deal with class imbalance.

-**Notes:** The animated plots in the last notebook increase the size of the notebook so much that github cannot render it online.
-I recommend downloading the notebook and plotting the animated plots.
-You can find the dataset in datasets folder.
+**Notes:** The `GridSearchCV()` results makes the notebooks hard to follow.
+Therefore, I deleted the outputs of GridSearchCV in the notebooks.